GregRos/MathKeyboard/Readme.md

 * Some wider, such as ] [ `em space`, ] [ `en space` (not distinguishable in all fonts, but the `em` space is twice as large).
 * Mathematical font characters, such as the ones visible here http://mathb.in/34748.
 Note that many applications are incompatible with them.
 See the font section for more information.

-You can find a mostly full overview of the mappings [here](https://docs.google.com/spreadsheets/d/1XwY12T9WvS9ac-Eynnej0O1s2RGy9Ej8OaQdczs3FFI), a Google Sheets table that  which describes which keys are mapped to which.
-The content of that file is also public domain.
+You can find a mostly full overview of the mappings in the link above, which opens a Microsoft Excel document using Office Live (I ran into problems when trying to use Google Docs).
 ## Requirements
 Requires Windows, sadly.
 It was tested on Windows 8.1, but should work on any version Vista and up.